samwilson0745/moon_3D/README.md

 # moon_3D
-A simple 3d moon rotating with its axis
+A simple 3d moon rotating on its axis